complete-dope/complete-dope.github.io/_posts/FnO.md

 3. And make sure the delta difference is in between , -15 to +15 in this case
 4. This requires large capital and arnd 4% of avg benefits
 5. Market moves sideways / less volatile from 11AM to 2PM , so this is where this trade works
 6. The side / tail losses in this can be minimised using IRON FLY Strategy where you buy CE above resistance and you buy PE above support.

+ETF : exchange traded funds , basket of differnet underlying to diversify the portfolio, these replicate an index and are cheap to buy with the same exposure as of an index

+Option greeks :
+What are these and who made them and why do they exist ? --> These are in market to favous buyers and seller .
+We have multiple greeks and they all work differently some favour buyers other favour sellers

+*Theta*:
+This favours the seller.. and this is a time based factor in a premium and constitutes avg of 30% of premium value.
+The role of theta is to become zero at the expiration day (premium doesn't become zero, theta becomes zero) reduces the value of the premium

+*Delta*:
+This tells how much the premium will move if the underlying spot price moves by 1 pts .. range = 0 to 1 for calls range = 0 to -1 for puts
+This is the most important value that reduces / makes up the premium

+For ATM calls -> 0.5
+FOR ITM calls -> 1
+For deep OTM calls -> 0

+Vega:
+Implied Volatility index
+Its a market forecast of a likely movement in a security's price.

+Gamma:
+Rate of change of delta for every unit change in the underlying asset's price.